cmrosend/Job-Portfolio/_posts/2024-01-21-large-gantry.md

 Issues with the cooling system
 Troubleshooting the movement of the arm
 Design of the endstops

+{% include gallery caption="Different parts of the process." %}

-What have I learned from this?
+## What have I learned from this?

-Experience
+<ins>Experience</ins>

-    Familiarity with the Duet 3D motor controllers Ability to test if components are working using techniques and tools General troubleshooting experience
+* Familiarity with the Duet 3D motor controllers
+* Ability to test if components are working using techniques and tools

-Concepts
+* General troubleshooting experience

+<ins>Concepts</ins>
-    Ask many many questions for things you don’t understand, there is no other way to learn You have to rely on people who know the things you don’t
+* Ask many many questions for things you don’t understand, there is no other way to learn
+* You have to rely on people who know the things you don’t